MaverickDe/JSmodule/README.md

 State the reason for modification and the benefit incurred after modification

 ```
-Functions Existing in the Project
+Functions and Modules Existing in the Project

 ```
-    timeoutMdule
+   ## timeoutModule

  .
 SetTimeout

  . clearTimeout

  .
 Setinterval

  . clearInterval